lpender/ecotonics_blog/_posts/2019-02-10-BUIDL-Resources.md

 Fellow BUIDLers,

-Let's cut to the chase - here's what Rhombus' got cooked up for y'all for #BUIDLweek:
+Let's cut to the chase.
+Here's what Rhombus has cooked up for y'all for #BUIDLweek:

 ### Local development and testing: